Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Regimes for quantum speed-up

+This is still not an exponential speedup, but as far as the graph is concerned this is the best speedup that could be obtained from this type of approach.
+This is because, with $k$ constant, the quantum complexity ignoring the {$|E^C|$} factor is $\mathcal{O}(1)$.
+The Betti number is already scaling the same as $\binom{n}{k}$, but the overhead from {$|E^C|$} means that the speedup is not exponential.

 Next we provide numerical results for the Toffoli complexity as a function of $n$ and $k$.
 For these calculations we have made a number of adjustments to our simplified expressions in order to provide more accurate results.
-In particular we compute the integral of the Kaiser window rather than using the asymptotic expression, as well as including the Dicke state preparation cost and the initial amplitude estimation cost for the number of steps needed for the state preparation.
+In particular we compute the integral of the Kaiser window rather than using the asymptotic expression, as well as including the Dicke state preparation cost and the initial amplitude estimation cost for the number of steps needed for the state preparation. {We are also using the second Dicke preparation scheme from \append{Dicke} which provides a smaller complexity for this example.}

 The results are as given in Fig.~\ref{Toffoli_counts} as a function of $n$ for a range of values of $k$.
 It can be seen that the cost of the quantum algorithm for a given $k$ scales approximately as $n^2$, with the cost scaling primarily coming from the number of edges in the graph.
 The classical cost given as the number of k-cliques or $\binom{n}{k}$ has similar scaling, which is considerably worse than for the quantum algorithm, and is much worse for larger values of $k$, as expected from the analysis above.